At FPSG, we deliver industry leading recruitment and executive search strategies across multiple disciplines globally.

-There are "Special Categories" of more sensitive personal data which require a higher level of protection.
-This includes health data, racial or ethnic origin, political or religious affiliations and criminal records.
+There are “special categories” of more sensitive personal data which require a higher level of protection.
+This includes health data, racial or ethnic origin, political or religious affiliations or criminal records.

-During the course of your engagement with us, whether as a temporary/contract worker or a candidate (permanent), we may collect the following information about you:
+Temporary workers and candidates: During the course of your engagement with us, whether as a temporary worker or a candidate (staff), we may collect the following information about you:

-We may collect this information directly from you (e.g. when you submit an application to us or enter into a contract for services with us or via a face to face interview) or indirectly via the Home Office, HM Revenue and Customer (HMRC), Disclosure Scotland or our clients where you have been placed with, either as a temporary worker, contractor or permanent candidate.
+Temporary workers and candidates: We may collect this information passed directly from our clients or directly from you (e.g. enter into a contract for services with us), the Home Office, HM Revenue and Customer (HMRC), Disclosure Scotland, our clients where you have been placed with them either as a temporary worker or an employment candidate.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances:

 We may also use your personal information where we need to protect your interests (or someone else’s interest) or where it is needed in the public interest.